 Further evaluation is also required in patients with malignant ultrasound features of thyroid nodules or malignant lymph nodes in the neck.
 Detection of malignant lymph nodes before the first surgery, especially in patients with malignant thyroid nodules, will cause a change in the type of surgery and lymph node dissection.
 Again, in patients who underwent surgery for thyroid cancer and are under follow-up, the most frequent recurrences are caused by lymph nodes.
-Ultrasound evaluation of lymph nodes is also performed in our center.
+Ultrasound evaluation of lymph nodes is also performed in our hospitals.
 The first thing to do in distinguishing benign malignant nodule and lymph node is USG followed by fine needle aspiration biopsy (FNAB).

 Ultrasound-guided Fine Needle Aspiration Biopsy (thyroid nodule, fine needle aspiration biopsy from lymph nodes): FNAB procedure is applied to nodules or nodules according to the ultrasound features.
 FNAB procedure is a convenient, cheap and reliable method used to investigate whether nodules detected by USG are malignant.
 Fine needle aspiration biopsy is a procedure that can be easily applied in outpatient clinic conditions, without the need for any medication or local anesthetic agent.
 The ideal procedure is to be performed with USG.
 In our clinic, the procedure is performed using USG.

 Calcitonin and thyroglobulin washing from lymph nodes or thyroid nodules with ultrasound guidance: In most thyroid cancers, the spread is to the neck lymph nodes.
 It is important in the evaluation of thyroid nodules or lymph nodes for malignancy.
 Washing procedures may also be required in cases where cytological examination with FNAB is insufficient for diagnosis.
 Detection of metastatic lymph nodes reaches 100% when washing with cytology.
-In our clinic, thyroglobulin and calcitonin washing procedures are performed on both thyroid nodules and lymph nodes.
+In our hospitals, thyroglobulin and calcitonin washing procedures are performed on both thyroid nodules and lymph nodes.